-Services that are covered for you What you must pay when you get these services the Wellness Allowance are separate allowances.
+Services that are covered for you What you must pay when you get these services The Weight Management Programs Allowance and the Wellness Allowance are separate allowances.
 Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. • Diagnostic hearing exams.
-You pay \$40 for a Medicare-covered diagnostic hearing exam. • Routine hearing test every calendar year.
-A routine hearing test is a simple "pass" or "fail" test.
-Its purpose is to determine if you have normal hearing or not.
-If you have known decreased hearing or other hearing problems such as tinnitus, the exam would be considered a diagnostic exam and the diagnostic hearing exam copay will apply.
-You pay \$0 for an annual routine hearing test.
-No referral is required for an annual routine hearing test, but you must use a plan provider. • Hearing Aid Fitting Hearing aid fitting evaluations received through Hearing Care Solutions are \$0.
-If diagnostic tests are performed, additional cost-shares may apply.
+You pay \$30 for a Medicare-covered diagnostic hearing exam. • Routine hearing test every calendar year.
+You pay \$30 for an annual routine hearing test. • Hearing aid fitting Hearing aid fitting evaluations received through Hearing Care Solutions are \$0.
+If diagnostic or routine hearing tests are performed, additional cost-shares may apply.
+Hearing aid reimbursement (\$500 allowance every 3 years) To obtain the hearing aid reimbursement, please submit a member reimbursement form along with proof of payment and any additional information outlined on the form.
+Call Member Services to request a reimbursement form or go to our website www.thpmp.org.
+Send the completed form with any required documents to the address shown on the form.
+If you have any questions, contact Member Services.
+You pay all charges over the \$500 hearing aid allowance provided every 3 years.